Ryan-Te/Ryan-Chat/README.md

 -Make proper debug mode
 -Handle joins/leaves correctly
 -Normal user login
+-Let you type messages longer than the width of the terminal
 -Have typing recipts

 ### NOTE: Since it is in the very early stages of devolpment, there is no compiled versions yet!